Join the club! Subscribe Here

 • If needed to move to a serving plate, freeze for 15 minutes, then use a large spatula to transfer to plate.

-• Scoop into balls using a medium sized scoop onto a parchment lined cookie sheet, 2 inches apart.
+• Scoop into balls using a medium-sized scoop onto a parchment-lined cookie sheet, 2 inches apart.

-• Place in fridge (or freeze until ready to bake) 10 minutes prior to baking, bake at either 350-375° 8-10 minutes until just set and slightly golden.
+• Place in fridge (or freeze until ready to bake) 10 minutes prior to baking; bake at either 350° F (175° C).
+(375° high altitude (190° C) 8-10 minutes until just set and slightly golden.

 • Enjoy warm or room temp.
-If not enjoying all the cookies at once, freeze dough balls until firm, then place in freezer Ziplock bag until ready to use.
+If not enjoying all the cookies at once, freeze dough balls until firm, then place in a freezer Ziplock bag until ready to use.

 Nutrition

-About Kathleen Pope
+Kathleen Pope

 Recipe Innovator | Food Photographer | Food Writer

-Hi, I’m Kathleen Pope.
+Hi, Iโ€™m Kathleen Pope.
 Here at The Fresh Cooky you will find easy, mostly from-scratch, trusted recipes for all occasions.
 From speedy dinners to tasty desserts, with easy step-by-step instructions.
 I am here to help teach you how to make mouthwatering recipes without spending hours in the kitchen.
-Read more about Kathleen here.

 Recipe Rating